Snap Text Around A Circle - Upper And Lower - Advanced

-Offset (Paint Shop Pro 9 X XI X2 X3 X4 X5 & Newer Text Entry Ribbon)
+Offset (Paint Shop Pro 9 X XI X2 X3 X4 X5 X6 X7 Text Entry Ribbon)

 Increasing the Plus and Minus of this setting decides whether the text is positioned below, or above the path.
 The Plus setting pushes it above the path, and the Minus setting pushes it below the path.

 The length of text and measurements are exact for this tutorial; however, if you would like to change the text size, font, Preset Shape, and amount of dialogue, you will need to adjust the Leading, Kerning, Offset and Alignment settings - especially for the lower text.
 With practise, it is possible to utilise most Vector Preset Shapes as text paths.

 Wendi E M Scarth.
 Top Of Page.